yanivholder/Software_Design_HW1/README.md

 ### Testing Summary
-UserManager, BookManager and TokenManager were all unit-tested using a fully functional mock of the PersistentMap That is because it's very easy to supply said fake (a simple map).
+UserManager, BookManager and TokenStore were all unit-tested using a fully functional mock of the PersistentMap That is because it's very easy to supply said fake (a simple map).

 PersistentMap was unit-tested using a fully functional mock of the SecureStorage (also easy to implement)